johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/AdditionalDnsQueryTypesEnabled.md

 If this policy is set to Disabled, Microsoft Edge will only query A and AAAA record types for insecure DNS requests.

-This setting does not affect DNS queries made via Secure DNS, which may always use additional record types.
+This setting doesn't affect DNS queries made via Secure DNS, which may always use another record types.

 Note: This is a temporary policy and is planned for removal in a future version of Microsoft Edge.
-After removal, Microsoft Edge will always be able to query additional DNS types during insecure requests.
+After removal, Microsoft Edge will always be able to query another DNS types during insecure requests.

 ## Supported features